SamMaisha/tinyapp/README.md

 - EJS
 - bcryptjs
 - cookie-session
+- nodemon (as dev dependency)

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js` command or `npm start` if you have nodemon installed.
 - The app will be served at http://localhost:8080/
 - Go to http://localhost:8080/register and register your email
 - Once registered, you will be redirected to the home page http://localhost:8080/urls